-FIG. 10: The left plot shows the output FEL power profiles of planar (black curve) and helical (red curve) undulators.
+FIG. 10.
+The left plot shows the output FEL power profiles of planar (black curve) and helical (red curve) undulators.
 The right plot presents the gain curves of planar (black curve) and helical (red curve) undulators.

-FIG. 11: Output FEL spectra of planar (black curve) and helical (red curve) undulators.
+FIG. 11.
+Output FEL spectra of planar (black curve) and helical (red curve) undulators.

-at the undulator end are about 150 μJ , pulse durations about 25 fs.
-Despite in the circularly polarized case the effective input power is lower, the FEL gain and the output power are somewhat higher due to a better coupling between the electron motion and the electromagnetic field [16].
+The radiation pulses produced by the A-bunch after six segments of the amplifier undulator for linear and circular polarization cases are shown in Fig. 10 along with the corresponding gain curves.
+Pulses energies at the undulator end are about 150 μ J, pulse durations about 25 fs.
+Despite in the circularly polarized case the effective input power is lower, the FEL gain and the output power are somewhat higher due to a better coupling between the electron motion and the electromagnetic field [18].
 Note that we optimized K-value of the amplifier undulator to maximize the FEL power.
-If the undulator was longer, a higher radiation power could be produced with some post-saturation taper.
-However, even in the simulated case with six undulator segments we can observe multi-gigawatt peak power thanks to the high peak current of the A-bunch.
+If the undulator was longer, a higher radiation power could be produced with some postsaturation taper.
+However, even in the simulated case with six undulator segments we can observe multigigawatt peak power thanks to the high peak current of the A-bunch.